 A repayment plan is a schedule that outlines the total principal and interest due, a monthly payment amount and the number of payments required to repay the loan in full.
 It also restates the interest rate for the loan(s), any schedule for interest rate changes if the rate is variable, the due date of the first payment and the frequency of payments.
-Repayment plan options include:
+Resources providing details regarding repayment options include:

 Budgeting for loan payments requires a detailed review of your payment schedule to determine the amount of your monthly payments.
 Since some of your loans will have variable interest rates, select an average rate for your calculations.
-You can estimate your monthly loan payment(s) by using these student loan calculators:
+You can estimate your monthly loan payment(s) by using a student loan calculator.